 If you live with eczema, you know what it’s like to search for relief from red, itchy skin.
 You’ve probably already tried a variety of products.
-Unfortunately, some store-bought items can leave your skin feeling drier and even more irritated.
+Unfortunately, some items can leave your skin feeling drier and even more irritated.

 Don’t give up hope yet!
-In addition to medications, there are options you can try at home to help with your symptoms.
+In addition to medications, there are many options you can try at home to help with your symptoms.
 The eight natural remedies listed below may help replenish moisture and protect your skin’s natural barrier.

 If you’re taking prescription medications for your eczema, it’s a good idea to check with your doctor before trying new home remedies.

 - Add the powder to lukewarm bathwater and soak for 10 to 15 minutes to help soften rough skin and relieve itching.